Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 Here $T_1$ is the intrinsic energy relaxation timescale and $T_2$ is the intrinsic dephasing timescale.
 Meanwhile $T_2^*$ reflects `pure' dephasing over and above the dephasing induced by energy relaxation, and $T_2'$ is the dephasing timescale that would be measured in a coarse grained experiment (that includes the effects of inhomogenous broadening from nonuniform pseudomagnetic field, captured by $T_2^{inhom}$).

-For Anderson pseudospins in superconductors, the inhomogeneity of the pseudomagnetic field is intrinsic: pseudospins precess around their pseudomagnetic fields with different natural frequencies $\omega_\mathbf{k}$.
-This leads to a power-law decay of the oscillation amplitude of macroscopic observables $O(t)$, instead of an exponential decay.
-For $s$-wave superconductors, the oscillation of $O(t)$ (gap or nonlinear current) can be approximated by an integral over energy $\varepsilon$,
+For Anderson pseudospins in superconductors, the inhomogeneity of the pseudomagnetic field is intrinsic: pseudospins precess around their pseudomagnetic fields with different natural frequencies, leading to a power-law decay of the amplitude oscillation instead of an exponential decay.
+For $s$-wave superconductors, the oscillation of macroscopic observable $O(t)$ (gap or nonlinear current) can be approximated by an integral over energy $\varepsilon$,

-Applying the stationary-phase approximation in the long-time limit yields a $1/\sqrt{t}$ decay.
-We thus expect that the intrinsic inhomogeneity causes the Higgs amplitude mode and the nonlinear current in clean superconductors to decay with a power law.
+Here, $\omega(\varepsilon)$ denotes the pseudospin precession frequency, and $f(\varepsilon)$ is a smooth weighting function that is nonzero at the Fermi surface.
+In particular, the explicit form of $f(\varepsilon)$ for Higgs oscillations has been derived for interaction quenches \cite{Dynamical_Vanishing}.
+Applying the stationary-phase approximation in the long-time limit then yields the characteristic $1/\sqrt{t}$ decay.
+We thus expect that the intrinsic inhomogeneity leads both the Higgs amplitude mode and the nonlinear current in clean superconductors to exhibit power-law decay.

 Our numerical results for the gap dynamics under $x$- and $x'$-polarized light are shown in Fig.~\ref{fig:1}(a).
 During the pump pulse, the energy gap is quenched, and at long times it asymptotically approaches a constant value $\Delta_\infty$, which depends on the pump intensity.
-The oscillations occur at frequency $2\Delta_\infty$, consistent with previous experimental observations of the Higgs amplitude mode \cite{Matsunaga}.
 We find that the gap dynamics are well described by

 indicating that the post-pump dynamics closely resemble those of an interaction quench \cite{Dynamical_Vanishing}.
 The decay of the oscillation amplitude, shown in log–log scale in the inset, follows a $t^{-1/2}$ power law in the collisionless limit.
 This can also be attributed to Landau damping, arising from the interaction of the collective mode with the continuum of quasiparticle excitations above the gap \cite{Collisioness}.
 Due to this slow power-law decay, the Higgs mode is effectively considered to have an infinite lifetime.
 At sufficiently strong pumping, the gap eventually vanishes, analogous to Phase I in the interaction-quench case \cite{Dynamical_Vanishing, Fosterpip}.